The Gambler (album)

+History

+Rogers recorded the album at the Jack Clement Recording Studio in Nashville, Tennessee with producer Larry Butler.

 The title track "The Gambler" was written by Don Schlitz, who was the first to record it.
-It was also covered by several other artists, but it was Kenny Rogers' adaptation of the tale that went on to top the country charts and win a Song of the Year Grammy, later becoming Rogers' signature song.
-Although Johnny Cash recorded the song first, Rogers's version was released first.
+It was also covered by several other artists, but it was Kenny Rogers' adaptation of the tale that went on to top the country charts and won Rogers a Grammy Award for Best Male Country Vocal Performance in 1980, later becoming Rogers' signature song.
+Although Johnny Cash recorded the song first, Rogers' version was released first.
 Both this song and "She Believes in Me" became pop music hits, helping Rogers become well-known beyond country music circles.
 Although largely compiled from songs by some of the music business's top songwriters, such as Alex Harvey, Mickey Newbury, and Steve Gibb, Rogers continued to show his own talent for songwriting with "Morgana Jones".
-The album was produced by Larry Butler.